i-abdullahirshad/gamepadscheck/src/content/articles/remap-controller-buttons-on-pc.md

 Remapping goes badly when you do not know how the game currently sees your controller.
 A button that appears to do nothing may not be broken.
 It may be arriving as something the game does not recognise.

-Open a gamepad mapping test and press every button in turn.
+Open a [button mapping test](/button-mapping-test/) and press every button in turn.
 Note which index each one reports.

 Two things are worth checking:

 - **The mapping field.** If it says standard, your controller is being read in the modern XInput layout and button numbers will match what games expect.
 If it is blank, the controller is in a raw DirectInput mode, and button numbers will match nothing
 - **Whether every button registers at all.** A button that does not appear in a tester is not a mapping problem.
 It is a hardware problem, and no remapping tool will fix it

-If the mapping is blank, check for a physical XInput and DirectInput switch on the controller first.
-Flipping that switch often solves the problem without any remapping at all.
+If the mapping is blank, check for a physical switch on the controller first.
+Understanding the distinctions in [XInput vs DirectInput](/xinput-vs-directinput/) helps clarify why flipping that toggle often solves detection issues without needing custom software mappings.

 ### **Option 1: Steam Input**